av1-community-contributors/codec-wiki/docs/data/zip.md

 Additionally, ZIP can be encoded in a number of different ways.
 Apple has a default "Compress" option in Finder that compresses selected files into a ZIP file, and many Linux desktops offer GUI functionality for creating ZIP files easily as well.
 It is common to compress to ZIP on Windows using the 7-zip data compression & decompression utility (not to be confused with the [7-zip compression format](../data/7z.md), though the two are related).

+## History

+The ZIP format was developed by Phil Katz as an open format with an open specification, where his implementation, PKZIP, was shareware.

+A [restricted ZIP format](http://www.digitalpreservation.gov/formats/fdd/fdd000361.shtml) exists and is used in other filetypes such as Java .jar archives, a slew of Microsoft Office file formats, Office Document Format files (.odt, .ods, .odp), and EPUB files for e-readers.

+In around 1990, Info-ZIP came onto the scene.
+"Info-ZIP's purpose is to provide free, portable, high-quality versions of the Zip and UnZip compressor-archiver utilities that are compatible with the DOS-based PKZIP by PKWARE, Inc." (https://infozip.sourceforge.net/).
+They did this successfully, leading to increased adoption of the ZIP format.

+In the early 1990s the [gzip](../data/gzip.md) format was developed, derived from the Deflate code in the Info-ZIP utilities.
+It was designed to replace the Unix `compress` utility, which used the (at the time) patented LZW compression algorithm which threatened its free use.
+Though some specific implementations of Deflate were patented by Phil Katz, the format was not, so a Deflate implementation that did not infringe on any patents was written.

+Unlike `.tar`, `.zip` has a central directory at the end, which provides a list of the contents.
+That and the separate compression provides random access to the individual entries in a `.zip` file.
+A `.tar` file would have to be decompressed and scanned from start to end in order to build a directory.

+The popular `tar` utility, which creates an archive of files, has an option to compress directly to the `.tar.gz` format and is a very popular use caze for gzip.
+Since the compression of a `.tar` can take advantage of redundancy across files, ZIP often compresses less effectively than the marriage of tar & gz. `.tar.gz` is the most common archive format in use on Unix due to its very high portability, but there are better compression methods available.
+Some of these include [XZ](../data/xz.md), [bzip2](../data/bzip2.md), [brotli](../data/brotli.md), [7-zip](../data/7z.md), & [Zstandard](../data/zstd.md).

+In this case, the benefit of ZIP is that because it compresses files separately and builds a central directory at the end of the archive which provides a list of the contents, ZIP provides random access to the individual entries in a `.zip` file.
+A `.tar` file would have to be decompressed and scanned from start to end in order to build a directory.

 ## Encoding

 #### Linux & macOS